General Equipment at Lansing School District Lansing Michigan

 HVAC Mechanics and Electricians

-• Worked on air handling units and duct systems reportedly lined with asbestos-containing insulation from Georgia-Pacific and Celotex
+• Worked on air handling units and duct systems reportedly lined with asbestos-containing insulation from and ceiling tile

 • Electricians penetrating mechanical rooms may have been exposed to aged spray-applied fireproofing that allegedly released dangerous fiber concentrations in enclosed spaces with inadequate ventilation